ycpcs/cs201-fall2016/assign/assign05.md

 > [GUIWithComputationThread.zip](GUIWithComputationThread.zip)

 Feel free to use this program as a basis for your extra-credit GUI.
+(Note that Google Chrome may spuriously report that this file is malicious; in that case you can use Firefox to download it.)

 Make sure that you have the sequential and parallel computation working before you try creating a GUI.